metaplex-foundation/docs/docs/02-tools/01-ios/getting-started.md

 public let masterEditionAccount: MasterEditionAccount?
 ```

-As you can see, some of the properties are loaded on demand.
+As you can see, some properties are loaded on demand.
 This is because they are not always needed and/or can be expensive to load.

 In order to load these properties, you may run the `metadata` properties of the `Nft` object.